epolancot/simon-game/README.md

 - renderBestScore() --> updates **_div id="best-score"_**.
 - addNewStep() --> Generate random number, adds it to simonPattern array and calls playSimonPattern().
 - playSimonPattern() --> Reads through simonPattern array and calls the click function per step.
-- button functions --> Each button's onClick/release events
+- button functions
+  -setPlayBtnStatus--> Enable/Disable controls.
+  -click() functions for each color and center button.
 - verify() --> Checks if the player's current click in the sequence is found in simonPattern array in the correct order.
 - lose() --> Sets the best score (if needed) and call the init() function to restart the game.
+- setEmoji() --> Displays an emoji from emojis' object depending on the current level.
 - modeToggle() --> Updates DOM elements depending if dark mode is selected or not.

 ---

 ### **_Future Updates_**
+- Improve timing in Safari
 - Improve difficulty in advanced levels